Mission and metrics: How purpose-driven entrepreneurs scale their businesses

 The recent COVID-19 pandemic, for example, has made ongoing engagement with the community even more important for growth and innovation.
 Proprietary data from HSBC's Navigator 2020 research shows that, in light of evolving client needs, businesses are re-evaluating their offerings to make their missions more effective.
 For example, to develop resilience, a third are diversifying their product ranges, while 17 per cent are becoming more specialised.

 "We introduced a foot pedal, so clients wouldn't have to touch a button to refill bottles," says Ada.
-"The customer wouldn't necessarily suggest that to us explicitly, but we listen to what the issue is and introduce our expertise to develop a solution that works.
+"The client wouldn't necessarily suggest that to us explicitly, but we listen to what the issue is and introduce our expertise to develop a solution that works.
 With COVID-19, we had to change the narrative to think about our communication and the concerns on people's minds…It's about listening to clients and responding to their needs."

 Data can help amplify the story beyond the 'early adopters', broadening the client base